 A revised FAA analysis increases the estimated 12-year cost of its new pilot crew rest rules by $67 million, to $457 million, but still concludes that the costs are outweighed by the potential benefits.
 The FAA calculated the revised projections as part of what was primarily intended as a revision of the estimated costs and benefits of applying the rule to cargo-only operations, which currently are exempted from the new requirements that are scheduled to take effect in January 2014. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Boosts Cost Estimate For Passenger Airline Crew Rest Mandate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Boosts Cost Estimate For Passenger Airline Crew Rest Mandate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.